-But, If you still love TeamViewer, You can also install TeamViewer using these instructions.
+But, if you still love TeamViewer, You can also install TeamViewer using these instructions.

-Step 1 – Install AnyDesk
+Step 1 – Install AnyDesk on Ubuntu

 Step 2 – Launch AnyDesk

-Let’s launch the AnyDesk on your system.
+Once installation finished, launch the AnyDesk on your system.
 You will get an AnyDesk ID for connecting from remote systems using AnyDesk.
 Now, You may need to set a password for unattended access.
 This will set a fixed password on your system, Which can be used anytime to connect.

 Check the Enable unattended access checkbox and set a secure password.